HerpDerpinstine/bHapticsLib/README.md

 ### LICENSING & CREDITS:

-bHapticsLib is licensed under the LGPL-3.0 License.
+bHapticsLib is licensed under the MIT License.
 See [LICENSE](https://github.com/HerpDerpinstine/bHapticsLib/blob/master/LICENSE.md) for the full License.

 Third-party Libraries used as Source Code and/or bundled in Binary Form:
 - [SimpleJSON](https://github.com/Bunny83/SimpleJSON) is licensed under the MIT License.
 See [LICENSE](https://github.com/Bunny83/SimpleJSON/blob/master/LICENSE) for the full License.